AN-js/gasan-edu/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 content
- ㄴ the bug is that Evrybody can not get in  naver site
+ the bug is that Evrybody can not get in  naver site